Clairaut's theorem (gravity)

 Clairaut's theorem characterizes the surface gravity on a viscous rotating ellipsoid in hydrostatic equilibrium under the action of its gravitational field and centrifugal force.
-It was published in 1743 by Alexis Claude Clairaut in a treatise which synthesized physical and geodetic evidence that the Earth is an oblate rotational ellipsoid.
-It was initially used to relate the gravity at any point on the Earth's surface to the position of that point, allowing the ellipticity of the Earth to be calculated from measurements of gravity at different latitudes.
+It was published in 1743 by Alexis Claude Clairaut in a treatise which synthesized physical and geodetic evidence that the Earth is an oblate ellipsoid.
+It was initially used to relate the gravity at any point on the Earth's surface to the position of that point, allowing the ellipticity or the flattening of the Earth to be calculated from measurements of gravity at different latitudes.
 Today it has been largely supplanted by the Somigliana equation.

 History

 Although it had been known since antiquity that the Earth was approximately spherical, by the 17th century evidence was accumulating that it was not a perfect sphere.
 In 1672 Jean Richer found the first evidence that gravity was not constant over the Earth (as it would be if the Earth were a sphere); he took a pendulum clock to Cayenne, French Guiana and found that it lost 2 1/2 minutes per day compared to its rate at Paris.
 This indicated the acceleration of gravity was less at Cayenne than at Paris.
 Pendulum gravimeters began to be taken on voyages to remote parts of the world, and it was slowly discovered that gravity increases smoothly with increasing latitude, gravitational acceleration being about 0.5% greater at the poles than at the equator.

 British physicist Isaac Newton explained this in his Principia Mathematica (1687) in which he outlined his theory and calculations on the shape of the Earth.
 Newton theorized correctly that the Earth was not precisely a sphere but had an oblate ellipsoidal shape, slightly flattened at the poles due to the centrifugal force of its rotation.
 Using geometric calculations, he gave a concrete argument as to the hypothetical ellipsoid shape of the Earth.

 The goal of Principia was not to provide exact answers for natural phenomena, but to theorize potential solutions to these unresolved factors in science.
 Newton pushed for scientists to look further into the unexplained variables.
 Two prominent researchers that he inspired were Alexis Clairaut and Pierre Louis Maupertuis.
 They both sought to prove the validity of Newton's theory on the shape of the Earth.
 In order to do so, they went on an expedition to Lapland in an attempt to accurately measure a meridian arc.
 From such measurements they could calculate the eccentricity of the Earth, its degree of departure from a perfect sphere.